Last Updated on January 14, 2021 by Julia Wilson

 - Xray, MRI or ultrasound: To evaluate the joints, look for signs of tumours, infection, arthritis or broken bones.

 - Antigen tests: To look for antibodies for Lyme disease and anaplasmosis.

-- Blood tests: A number of blood tests are necessary to diagnose hemophilia, these include coagulation essays, prothrombin time, thrombin clotting time and fibrinogen determination.
+- Blood tests: Several blood tests are necessary to diagnose hemophilia, which include coagulation essays, prothrombin time, thrombin clotting time and fibrinogen determination.

 - Tissue biopsy: A sample of abnormal tissue or lesions to evaluate for cancer or pemphigus.

 The underlying cause will determine the treatment plan.
 Rest will be recommended for cats with minor sprains, strains and injuries to allow the tissue to heal.

 Broken bones, joint abnormalities and tumours will require surgery under anesthesia.

 Arthritis is common in middle-aged to senior cats and can be managed with weight reduction, environmental accommodations and nutriceuticals such as glucosamine, chondroitin and fatty acids.